DES Rental Assistance in Arizona: Eligibility, Benefits & What to Do Now

 • The renter’s household income was less than or equal to 80% of the area median income (AMI).

-Instructions on How to Apply for Rental Assistance in Arizona
+How to Apply for DES Rental Assistance in Arizona

-Easy Apply: The utility-only application process was simplified via Easy Apply, requiring only recent utility bills and a few eligibility questions.
+Easy Apply for Utility-Only Help: The utility-only application process was simplified via Easy Apply, requiring only recent utility bills and a few eligibility questions.
 No landlord cooperation was required.
+If you’re an Arizona renter struggling with utility costs today, check with your local Community Action Agency for similar streamlined programs.

-Eligible households received up to $3,500/month for up to 18 months, totaling $63,000.
-This included past, present, and future months (inclusive of all ERAP assistance).
+Eligible households received up to $3,500 per month for up to 18 months, totaling $63,000.
+This included past, present, and future months—inclusive of all ERAP assistance previously received.

 Payments could be made to renters, utility companies, or landlords (if participating).